nirwo/WolffAnalyzer/README.md

 2. Add new analysis algorithms in `analyze_log_entries()`
 3. Extend recommendations in `generate_recommendations()`
 4. Update the UI templates accordingly

+### Pattern Management

+Patterns are the core of the analysis engine.
+To manage patterns:

+1. **View/edit existing patterns** in the Patterns page
+2. **Add new patterns** manually or generate them from log entries
+3. **Test patterns** against logs before saving
+4. **Report false positives** to improve pattern accuracy over time

+### Improving Component Detection

+To enhance component extraction for better log analysis:

+1. Update the `enhanced_extract_component()` function in `app.py`
+2. Add new filters for known false positives
+3. Implement domain-specific component recognition for your log types
+4. Verify improvements with the test suite

 ## License